DiligentPenguinn/vietnamese-voice-forge/README.md

 ## Future Work

 - Execute more NLP methods to increase paraphrasing quality
 - Explore the dynamic impact of different languages such as Vietnamese and English to performance of small-size model (< 1B parameters)

+## Acknowledgment
+THis is our first project exploring NLP.
+There are so many rooms for improvement and many more things to learn.
+This is not by any mean the standard way for executing paraphrasing task.

 ## 👥 Authors